mecid/mecid.github.io/_posts/2025-07-01-glassifying-toolbars-in-swiftui.md

 category: Mastering SwiftUI views
 ---

 Liquid Glass is the new design language Apple is using across all of its platforms.
 The look and feel of tabs were the major change that we covered last week.
-This week we will focus on another major change related to toolbars.
+This week we will focus on another significant change related to toolbars.

 {% include friends.html %}